Hemanta Kumari Debi: Zamindari responsibility

 Taking advantage of Maharani Hemanta Kumari's youth, real control of the zamindari passed into the hands of her father, Bhuvanmohan, and her uncle, Bhairab Chandra.
 After Bhuvanmohan died in 1890, Bhairab Roy took over the responsibilities of the estate.
 In 1895, Maharani Hemanta Kumari's only daughter, Princess Surendra Bala, was married to Bishweshwar Sanyal.
 Unfortunately, Princess Surendra Bala died just 10 years after her marriage in 1905.
-For her numerous contributions, Maharani Hemanta Kumari was awarded the title of "Rani" during Lord Curzon's tenure in 1901, and later, in 1920, she was honored with the title of "Maharani" during Lord Arwin's period.
+For her numerous contributions, Maharani Hemanta Kumari was awarded the title of "Rani" during Lord Curzon's tenure in 1901, and later, in 1920, she was honored with the title of "Maharani" during Lord Chelmsford's period.
 Maharani Hemanta Kumari Devi died in 1942.
 In 1950, a nationwide movement against the zamindari system arose, leading to the dissolution of the Puthia royal family, similar to other regions, after the Maharani's death.
 She built the 'Maharani Hemanta Kumari Water Works' in 1937 to ensure a constant supply of pure water for the people of Rajshahi.
 It is now known as Dhopakal.